-Please see attached checklist.
+Please see the British Overseas Territory Citizen (Botc) Passport checklist in the appendix.
 In addition, please send us any court orders for the child that relate to parental responsibility, residence, contact or taking the child out of a country.
 Please ensure the application form is countersigned.